jackhump/WGS-QC-Pipeline/version1.2/README.md

 *RELATEDNESS_THRESH*: Threshold of relatedness, above which we exclude a Sample based on relation to other Samples.
 Default is .125

+# Known bugs

+High chunk number will cause empty files to be written.
+At some point, shift chunking over to SnpSift to chunk based on file size rather than chromosome location.
+Will also speed up chunking related processes.

 # Conda recipe